Previous dayMarch 25, 2026Next day

 507.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.5 earthquake south of the Fiji Islands at 20:05 UTC on March 25, 2026.
+Reports of a magnitude 4.5 earthquake south of the Fiji Islands came in on March 25, 2026 at 20:05 UTC.
 At 507.7 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-The epicenter is at -25.359°, 179.927°.
+Coordinates: -25.359°, 179.927°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25